syncfusion-content/windowsforms-docs/WindowsForms/radialslider/Slider-customization.md

 * Office2016DarkGray
 * Office2016Black

 ### Default

-This option helps to set the Default theme.
+This option helps to set the default theme.

 {% tabs %}